jumeneguete/repo-provas-back/README.md

 ➔  You can also run integration tests following the additional steps:

-1. Ceate an .env.tests file based on env.example and set a cloned database to run tests;
+1. Ceate an .env.test file based on env.example and set a cloned database to run tests;
 2. Run server
 ```bash
 npm run test